learnbyexample/curated_resources/programming/CS_and_Programming.md

 ## <a name="forums"></a>Forums

 Read instructions provided by respective forums before asking a question.
-Try solving it yourself before asking - searching online, manual, ask a colleague, etc. See [asking smart-questions](http://catb.org/~esr/faqs/smart-questions.html#before)
+Try solving it yourself before asking - searching online, reading manuals, ask a colleague, etc. See also [how to ask smart-questions](http://catb.org/~esr/faqs/smart-questions.html#before)

 * [/r/programming/](https://www.reddit.com/r/programming/) - for discussion and news about computer programming
 * [stackoverflow](https://stackoverflow.com/) and [stackexchange](https://stackexchange.com/sites) - for Q&As